rpearce/react-medium-image-zoom/README.md

 Currently, this has only been tested on the latest modern browsers.
 Pull requests are welcome.

 ## Development
 The source code is located within the `src` directory.
-Use `$npm run build:example` to build the main file as well as the example during development.
+Use `$ make` to build the main file as well as the example during development, and use `$ make dev` to have it watch for changes to `src/` and `example/src`.

-You can view the the example via `$ open example/index.html`.
+You can view the built example as a file via `$ open example/build/index.html`, or you can use `$ make dev` to start a local dev server and navigate to [http://localhost:3000](http://localhost:3000).

 ## Contribute